jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Look Up

 Look up.
 Whereever you are, look up.
 Do you see the "mythical player god"?
 No you don't, and you never will.
 You are that player; you're choices determine what happens in the game.
 If you eat a salad over a cheesesteak, that means health statistics get better.
-If you install solar panels, you improve the power system.
+If you install solar panels, you improve our antifragility against disasters.
 If you read instead of binge watch, society gets more educated.

 You are the lifeform playing the game of civilization.
 And doing the typical thing of suburban house, soccer practice, 9-5 commute, 401k, saving up for college, television every night, is losing us the game.
 Your soul already feels it—it's why we're so unhappy because we know we aren't living up to the potential of the Internet Age.
 To win again, everyone has to adapt in the exact same way a polar bear would have to adapt in the Amazon.
 Find friends who believe in the same purpose, and form a new community who takes evolution one step at a time.